Dungeons and Data: A Large-Scale NetHack Dataset: Experiments

 As Table~\ref{tab:results} and Figure~\ref{fig:training_curves} show, \NLDact{} poses a difficult challenge to modern offline RL algorithms.
 While CQL is able to use the offline trajectories to outperform both a random policy, IQL, as well as online and offline variants of DQN, it falls short of capturing the average performance of trajectories in the dataset by over an order of magnitude.
 BC performs better due to the higher quality of the supervised learning signal, which is typically denser and less noisy than the RL one, but it too falls well short of the data generating policy.
 Prior work has shown that offline RL methods struggle to perform well in stochastic environments~\cite{paster2022you}, and to generalize outside the distribution of state-action pairs in the dataset~\cite{gulcehre2020addressing}.
 These challenges are particularly intensified with \NLD{}, which is highly stochastic, partially observed, procedurally generated, and has a very large state and action space.

 Methods that combine offline and online training such as Kickstarting + BC(O) or APPO + BC(O) outperform offline-only methods and outperform or match online-only methods, while also speeding up training.
-In fact, APPO + BC sets a new state-of-the-art for purely Deep RL on \NLE{}, and would have won first place on the Neural Track at the NetHack Challenge 2021, scoring a median of 2110 and beating the hybrid symbolic-deep RL winner by almost 400 points~\cite{hambro2022insights}.
 Despite being our best method, APPO + BC is still significantly worse than the average performance in the dataset, further emphasizing the difficulty of \NLD{}.

 Finally, our results demonstrate the utility of \NLDobs{} while highlighting the challenge of learning from sequences of only observations.
 Our inverse model is trained with trajectories from a random policy, and therefore experiences an extremely small fraction of the entire state-action space.
 Even so, BCO on \NLDobs{} labeled with these actions is able to yield performance that comfortably exceeds that of a random policy.
 While APPO + BCO performs similarly to APPO, training appears to be much more stable.
 Thus, using more sophisticated policies for training the inverse model (\eg{} a mix between a pretrained RL policy and a random policy or an exploration method that maximizes the diversity of visited states and actions) could further improve performance.